Fonta1n3/FullyNoded-Server/README.md

 ## How?
-A data directory for FNS will be created at `~/.fullynoded` which holds the binaries for Bitcoin Core and Join Market, users may edit the location of the Bitcoin Core data directory otherwise FNS sticks to the defaults whichj means any Bitcoin Core or Join
+A data directory for FNS will be created at `~/.fullynoded` which holds the binaries for Bitcoin Core and Join Market, users may edit the location of the Bitcoin Core data directory otherwise FNS sticks to the defaults which means any Bitcoin Core or Join
 Market installation should work seamlessly with an existing instance without interfering with it.

 Bitcoin Core is downloaded from bitcoincore.org/bin.
 FNS then runs a script to verify the sha256sums match and allows the user to